What are Inflammatory Bowel Diseases?

 Can inflammatory bowel disease be cured?

-While at this time, inflammatory bowel disease cannot be cured, effective treatment options are available, with newer treatments becomign available each year.
+While at this time, inflammatory bowel disease cannot be cured, effective treatment options are available, with newer treatments becoming available each year.
 Treatment is focused on not only controlling inflammation to prevent complications, but also in complimentary measures to control symptoms and optimize overall health.
-South Denver GI is a clinical leader in managing this complex and life-changing disease.
+South Denver GI is a clinical leader in managing this complex and life changing disease.
 Our comprehensive IBD Program includes a dedicated infusion center at our Lone Tree clinic and compassionate nurses available for ongoing support.

 What does colitis poop look like?

 Colitis patients may have frequent diarrhea, change in stool caliber, looser stools and sometimes bloody stools.

 What happens during inflammatory bowel disease?